-The grant amount will be up to 50 per cent of eligible project costs (grant percentage), which includes the total eligible expenditure (Appendix B) plus allowable in-kind contributions (Appendix C).
+The grant amount will be up to 50 per cent of total eligible project expenditure (grant percentage) which includes the eligible expenditure (Appendix B) plus allowable in-kind contributions (Appendix C).

 The remaining eligible project costs not covered by the grant amount must be covered by you and your partners' contributions.